-The Winehq team has announced the latest stable release 3.0 on January 18, 2018.
+The Winehq team announced the latest stable release 8.0 on January 24, 2023.
 Its source code is available for download from its official site.
 You may also use the package manager to install wine.
 Wine is an Open Source implementation of the Windows API and will always be free software.
-Approximately half of the source code is written by its volunteers, and remaining effort sponsored by commercial interests, especially CodeWeavers.
+Approximately half of the source code is written by its volunteers, and the remaining effort is sponsored by commercial interests, especially CodeWeavers.

-This article will help you to install Wine 3.0 Stable Release on Debian 8 Jessie system using the apt-get package manager.
+This article will help you to install Wine 8.0 stable release on the Debian 11 and Debian 10 systems using the personal package archive (PPA).

 sudo apt-add-repository https://dl.winehq.org/wine-builds/debian/

 Step 2: Install Wine on Debian

 Use the below commands to install Wine packages from the apt repository.
 The